Champion Marquez Secures His First Pole At Japan MotoGP - UrduPoint

 He also finished second in five of the season's six other races, missing the podium only once in the United States after crashing out while leading the race.

+"I am ready to fight.
+I hope to make good first laps," the Frenchman said about the Sunday race.

-Riders in Motegi had to navigate hostile conditions after heavy rains into the afternoon, leaving the track damp with thick cloud cover for the qualifying sessions.
+Riders in Motegi had to navigate hostile conditions after heavy rain into the afternoon, leaving the track with damp spots and with thick cloud cover for the qualifying sessions.

 Sunny weather is expected for Sunday's race day on the Japanese circuit.